-At the beginning of time, the only debating taking place in Lund was at UPF – the association of foreign affairs.
+At the beginning of time, in 2009, the only debating taking place in Lund was at UPF – the association of foreign affairs.
 Debating was without a fixed format and the rules changed from event to event.

 Then there was light, Lucy, this Philippine exchange student suggested that we should try the British Parliamentary format and go to tournaments and compete.
 Lucy said that the Berlin IV was a great tournament for beginners and no experience was needed.
 She also offered to train us – Sara Moricz, Björn Wallentin and myself – so we met up at the law faculty library to practice for the tournament.